-A rollover airbag is a special type of side curtain airbag that deploys in response to sensors that measure a vehicle's sideways movement and tilting can detect if a rollover is about to occur, triggering deployment.
-These airbags typically inflate within the first 10-20 milliseconds of a side or rollover crash and can remain inflated longer than regular side curtain airbags (10 or more seconds) to protect during multiple-roll crashes.
-While rollover airbags look like regular side curtain airbags, they are larger, covering more of the window, and stiffer to prevent ejection of the occupant.
+Side curtain airbags can be designed to deploy in a rollover crash.
+Sensors that measure a vehicle's sideways movement and tilting can detect if a rollover is about to occur, triggering deployment.
+These airbags typically inflate within the first 10-20 milliseconds of a rollover crash and can remain inflated longer than regular side curtain airbags (10 or more seconds) to protect during multiple-roll crashes.
+They typically cover the window opening and inflate more stiffly to prevent ejection of the occupant.

-The government doesn't specifically require rollover airbags, but automakers are expected to use them to comply with a new federal safety standard intended to prevent occupant ejection through side windows.
+The government doesn't specifically require side curtain airbags with this capability, but automakers are expected to use them to meet a new federal safety standard intended to prevent occupant ejection through side windows.
 This new standard began a phase-in with model year 2014, and all passenger vehicles must comply by the 2018 model year.

-A rollover airbag used to meet the federal safety standard to prevent occupant ejection remains inflated for more than 10 seconds, covering multiple rolls of the vehicle, and keeps occupants contained inside.
+A side curtain airbag used to meet the federal safety standard to prevent occupant ejection remains inflated for more than 10 seconds, covering multiple rolls of the vehicle, and keeps occupants contained inside.

 As technology advances, manufacturers are finding new ways to integrate airbags into vehicles.
 The following airbags are not as common but are present in a limited number of production vehicles.

 Inflatable safety belts:

 In 2011 Ford rolled out an inflatable safety belt aimed at reducing rear-seat injuries.
 The inflatable safety belt is intended to enhance protection for adults and for children using booster seats or safety belts alone.
 In a crash, the shoulder belt inflates, distributing crash forces across the torso and chest.
 The inflatable belts are currently available as optional equipment in the outboard second-row seating positions of several Ford and Lincoln vehicles.
 The Mercedes-Benz S-Class comes with standard inflatable belts.